Summary

 Described by The Sunday Times as “a smart car at a silly price”, many reviewers concluded that the Toyota Prius Plug-in was hard to recommend considering its price point and tax bracket.
 “You’re probably better off sticking with the regular Prius and saving thousands upfront”, Heycar said, while Business Car explained that a typical Prius driver “will pay the same in company car tax as the faster and much better-to-drive Audi and BMW”.

 No longer on sale, the Toyota Prius Plug-in holds a Used Car Expert Rating of A with a score of 75%.
-This score is a point lower than the petrol-electric Prius hybrid, which was several thousand pounds cheaper.
+This score is the same as the rating given to the petrol-electric Prius hybrid of this generation, which was several thousand pounds cheaper.

 Prius Plug-in highlights